bytecodealliance/cranelift/docs/langref.rst

         Cretonne uses to represent a program internally are called the intermediate representation.
 Cretonne's IR can be converted to text losslessly.

-    mapped
-        Mapping memory is memory in which loads and stores have defined behavior and succeed without :term:`trapping`.

     safe
     safety